Voght Street | Middlesboro Bridge Replacement

 “Recovering from a natural disaster is a long process of damage assessments, funding applications, design development and requests for proposals long before any construction can commence,” said Michael Goetz, mayor, City of Merritt.
 “While the City has been able to make a number of major repairs, seeing the scar of the missing Middlesboro Bridge has been a painful daily reminder of that harrowing event.
 I’d like to thank the Province for providing the funding to repair this important transportation link, which will not only ease transportation routes for our residents, but also revive our commercial corridors.”

 Through the summer of 2023, the initial bridge design was completed and put out to contractors through the standard Request for Proposal (RFP) process.
 As of November 3, 2023, the design/build project has been awarded to Emil Anderson Construction with conceptual design drawings by Urban Systems.
-Detailed construction engineering is in process and the build is expected to start in 2024 with expected completion planned for the end of 2024 to early 2025.
+As of Spring 2024, detailed construction engineering has been established and demolition of the old bridge is commencing.
+Bridge construction will follow demolition in 2024, with expected completion planned for early 2025.
+Note: The Sani Dump will remain closed and inaccessible to the public until the bridge and road reopens in 2025.

 The construction plan is detailed in the graphic below.